Basketball goals recalled after reports of backboard separating from pole

-BOWLING GREEN, Ky. — Basketball Goals are being recalled due to possibly defective welds.
+BOWLING GREEN, Ky.
+(WXIN) — Basketball goals are being recalled due to possibly defective welds.

 The recall involves Spalding Momentous EZ Assembly Portable Basketball Goals.
 They were sold nationwide from May 2021 through April 2022.